Pashto: Afghanistan

 Pashto is one of the two official languages of Afghanistan, along with Dari Persian.
 Since the early 18th century, the monarchs of Afghanistan have been ethnic Pashtuns (except for Habibullāh Kalakāni in 1929).
 Persian, the literary language of the royal court, was more widely used in government institutions, while the Pashtun tribes spoke Pashto as their native tongue.
 King Amanullah Khan began promoting Pashto during his reign (1926–1929) as a marker of ethnic identity and as a symbol of "official nationalism" after the Third Anglo-Afghan War in 1919, which restored Afghan control over their foreign policy.
 In the 1930s, a movement began to take hold to promote Pashto as a language of government, administration, and art with the establishment of a Pashto Society Pashto Anjuman in 1931 and the inauguration of the Kabul University in 1932 as well as the formation of the Pashto Academy (Pashto Tolana) in 1937.
 Muhammad Na'im Khan, the minister of education between 1938 and 1946, inaugurated the formal policy of promoting Pashto as Afghanistan's national language, leading to the commission and publication of Pashto textbooks.
 The Pashto Tolana was later incorporated into the Academy of Sciences Afghanistan in line with Soviet model following the Saur Revolution in 1978.

 Although officially supporting the use of Pashto, the Afghan elite regarded Persian as a "sophisticated language and a symbol of cultured upbringing".
 King Zahir Shah (reigning 1933–1973) thus followed suit after his father Nadir Khan had decreed in 1933 that officials were to study and utilize both Persian and Pashto.
-In 1936 a royal decree of Zahir Shah formally granted Pashto the status of an official language, with full rights to use in all aspects of government and education – despite the fact that the ethnically Pashtun royal family and bureaucrats mostly spoke Persian.
-Thus Pashto became a national language, a symbol for Pashtun nationalism.
+In a 1936 royal decree, Zahir Shah formally granted Pashto the status of an official language, with full rights to use in all aspects of government and education, even though the ethnically Pashtun royal family and bureaucrats mostly spoke Persian.
+Thus Pashto became a national language and a symbol for Pashtun nationalism.

 The constitutional assembly reaffirmed the status of Pashto as an official language in 1964 when Afghan Persian was officially renamed to Dari.
-The lyrics of the national anthem of Afghanistan are in Pashto.
+Since the return of the Taliban regime in 2021, although they have reaffirmed both Dari and Pashto as the official languages, critics accuse the Taliban of marginalizing Persian in favor of Pashto.
+The lyrics of the national anthem of Afghanistan under the Taliban are also in Pashto.